LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The measurement run is then started using a script.
 The user defines the path to be travelled by the linear axis.
-The complete range of *120mm* in *1mm* steps is selected here.
+A complete range of *120mm* in *1mm* steps is selected.
 The following automated process then runs as follows:

 1. Move the linear axis upwards by the selected distance
 2. De-energise the axis motor
 3. Create measurement using *MRPCli* with *N=2000* data points per reading
 4. Export reading to filesystem with current linear axis position in meta-data and filename

 ### Linearity Analysis